OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Following to the naming convention, this is the native function that gets actually executed when the <code>stringFromJNI</code> native method is called.

 To read the assembly code, you can load <code>libnative-lib.so</code> on any disassembler that understands ELF binaries (i.e. every disassembler in existence).
-If the app ships with binaries for different architectures, you can pick the architecture you're most common with, as long as the disassembler knows how to deal with it.
-Note however that you'll often only find that only builds for ARM (32 and 64bit) are included, as the vast majority of smartphones and tablets runs on ARM chipsets.
+If the app ships with binaries for different architectures, you can pick the architecture you're most familiar with, as long as the disassembler knows how to deal with it.
+Each version is compiled from the same source and has exactly the same functionality.
+However, if you're planning to debug the library on a live device later, it's usually wise to pick an arm build.

 To support both older and newer ARM processors, Android apps may ship with libraries compiled for different Application Binary Interface (ABI) versions.
 The ABI defines how the application's machine code is supposed to interact with the system at runtime.
 The following ABIs are supported: